informant-army/raven-grails/README.md

 The appender is configured to log just the `ERROR` and `WARN` levels.
 To log manually just use the `log.error()` method.

-## ravenClient
+## sentryClient

-You also can use `raven` client to sent info messages to Sentry:
+You also can use `sentryClient` to sent info messages to Sentry:

 ```groovy
 import io.sentry.SentryClient